catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 .. image:: assets/qnap/backup-type.png

 From this screen you have to pick which backup destination you want to store your files in.
-We are going to be using the an S3 compatible API to communicate with the Catalyst Cloud, so from this screen we will click on the icon for ``Amazon S3 & S3 Compatible.`` After which we come to this screen:
+We are going to be using the S3 compatible API to communicate with the Catalyst Cloud, so from this screen we will click on the icon for ``Amazon S3 & S3 Compatible.`` After which we come to this screen: